Scottish Mortgage Investment Trust plc (SMT.L) — Company Research

 5. Financial Health

-Scottish Mortgage is an investment trust — "financial health" in the operating-company sense does not apply.
-Instead the relevant metrics are NAV per share, NAV total return, share-price total return, gearing, and the discount/premium to NAV.
+Scottish Mortgage is an investment trust — "financial health" in the operating-company sense (revenue trend, operating income, margins) does not apply.
+The relevant metrics are NAV per share, NAV total return, share-price total return, gearing, ongoing charges and the discount/premium to NAV.

-Per yfinance (pulled 2026-05-26): the trust's market capitalisation is £16.86 billion across approximately 1.103 billion shares.
-Note that for an investment trust, market cap measures the price-times-shares of the equity rather than an "enterprise value" applicable to operating companies.
+Per yfinance (pulled 2026-05-26): the trust's market capitalisation is GBP 16.86bn across approximately 1,102.9m shares.
+For an investment trust, market cap measures price times shares rather than an "enterprise value" applicable to operating companies.

 6. Valuation & Market Data